dgkim5360/today-i-found/README.rst

 Mathematics
 -----------

-Stackoverflow: How to calculate modulus of large numbers https://stackoverflow.com/questions/2177781/how-to-calculate-modulus-of-large-numbers
+StackExchange: How to calculate modulus of large numbers https://stackoverflow.com/questions/2177781/how-to-calculate-modulus-of-large-numbers

 Quora: What are intuitive explanations for determinants?